 Many small and medium-sized companies cannot fill up a full-time position for an internal compliance officer.
 An external compliance officer (similar to an external data protection officer), on the other hand, can significantly reduce the risk of fines without causing excessive expenses.

-Additionally, in our experience, fewer ties to the client usually have a positive effect because the external compliance officer can evaluate certain events more objectively.
-This, in turn, means that external compliance officers can work with authorities at eye level.
+Additionally, in our experience, fewer ties to the client usually have a positive effect because the compliance officer can evaluate certain events more objectively.
+This, in turn, means that external compliance specialists can work with authorities at eye level.

 WINHELLER is there to provide you with an external compliance officer for your company in Germany.
 We are also happy to support you in implementing a compliance system tailored to the individual needs of your company.